arlac77/fetch-rate-limit-util/README.md

 ## retryTimes

+Retry timeouts with
-Increasing delay for each retry
+increasing delay for each retry.
+Values in msecs.

 ## retryHandler